MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 In-cluster backups for MKE 4 are implemented using the [MinIO add-on](https://min.io/).

-The `enable_ui` setting indicates that the MinIO Console is exposed through the Ingress and can be accessed through the UI.
+Set `enable_ui` to `true` to expose the MinIO Console through the Ingress and make it accessible through the UI.
+Core backup functionality works, even if the UI is disabled.
 Core backup functionality works, even if the UI is disabled.

 The `distributed` setting configures MinIO storage to run in distributed mode.